Caleydo/caleydo.github.io/_documentation/data_structure.md

 Caleydo Web matrices implement the [IMatrix](http://data.caleydo.org/builds/lib/docs/interfaces/_caleydo_core_matrix_.imatrix.html) interface, which can be extended to provide custom matrix implementations.
 Important attributes include:

-* `rowtype` [IDType](todo) for the matrix rows.
+* `rowtype` IDType (todo) for the matrix rows.
-* `coltype` [IDType](todo) for the matrix columns.
+* `coltype` IDType (todo) for the matrix columns.
 * `valuetype` Description of the values in the matrix, i.e., type, range etc. as specified in the definition file.
 * `t` Transposed version of the matrix.

-Methods to access the data make use of [range](todo) parameters to specify a subset on the data.
+Methods to access the data make use of range (todo) parameters to specify a subset on the data.
 If no parameter is provided, the maximum range, i.e., all data is considered.
-Most methods also return [promises](todo) instead of directly returning resulting values.
+Most methods also return promises (todo) instead of directly returning resulting values.
 Here are some important methods of a matrix:

 * `data(range)` Returns a promise to the data of the matrix.
 If a 1D range is provided instead of a 2D range, only the rows are subsetted and all columns are returned.
 * `rows(range)` Returns a promise to the row names of the matrix.